timbodini/write-to-congress/letters/01_taking-down-monuments.md

 Pretty or not, this is our great American story, and I believe it's worth preserving -- only under the most severe of circumstances, and with the open and public engagement that is typical with decisions about public displays of art, should a relic of our history be banished to the corner of a second-rate museum.

-Those statues are testament to our tradition of tolerance and valued relics of our history, and I believe for that reason they should remain.
+Those statues are testament to our tradition of tolerance and valued reminders of days long past, and I believe for that reason they should remain.

 Respectfully,